raspberrypilearning/cats/en/step_3.md

 ![Draw a line](images/draw-a-line.png)

 You will probably notice that a blue dot always appears in the top right corner of your stage (circled in red).
-This is because when you click the green flag to start the game, the pen immediately starts drawing.
+This is because when you click the green flag to start the game, the mouse is pressed down so the pen immediately starts drawing.

 + Add a block to wait 0.5 seconds before the 'forever' block to stop this from happening.